ungoogled-software/ungoogled-chromium/README.md

 * Disable searching in Omnibox
 * Disable automatic formatting of URL in Omnibox
 * Disable JavaScript dialog boxes from showing when a page closes (onbeforeunload dialog boxes)
-* Adde menu item under "More tools" to clear the HTTP authentication cache on-demand
+* Added menu item under "More tools" to clear the HTTP authentication cache on-demand
 * Disable persistent per-site settings in Preferences file
-* Force all popups into tabs
+* Force all pop-ups into tabs
-* Replace many domains in the source code with non-existant alternatives (known as domain substitution)
+* Replace many domains in the source code with non-existent alternatives (known as domain substitution)
 * Strip binaries from the source code (known as source cleaning)
-* Disable intranet redirect detector
+* Disable intranet redirect detector (unnecessary invalid DNS requests)
 * Add more URL schemes allowed for saving
+* (Windows) Do not set the Zone Identifier on downloaded files (which is a hassle to remove)
 * Provide Debian build scripts
     * (Debian build scripts change) Move the chrome-sandbox into a separate package
 * (Iridium Browser feature change) Prevent URLs with the `trk:` scheme from connecting to the Internet